Save on pet insurance for your pet

 Pain in the eye may be indicated by your dog rubbing their eye or squinting and behavioral changes such as lethargy, lack of appetite, aggression or agitation

 Increase in blood vessel size in the eye

 Eye may be red, swollen or protrude

 Usually, glaucoma affects only one eye at first, but both eyes may be affected as the condition progresses.

 If you notice symptoms of glaucoma, immediate veterinarian attention to reduce pressure in the eye is required.
 Your veterinarian can provide medications to reduce pressure and surgery to control the condition long term.
 If treatment is not received, permanent blindness can result.
 Early detection of the condition, and intervention can prevent the condition from progressing.
-In addition, there are several steps pet owners can take to reduce the incidence of glaucoma in their dog.
+In addition, there are several steps pet parents can take to reduce the incidence of glaucoma in their dog.

 Causes and Prevention of Glaucoma in Dogs

 Glaucoma is most frequently the result of the aqueous humor failing to drain from the eyeball, which results in the buildup of intraocular pressure.

 There are two types of glaucoma, primary and secondary.
 Primary glaucoma is due to genetic structural anomalies, such as a poor drainage system for aqueous humor, that results in a buildup of fluid and pressure in the eye.
 Secondary glaucoma occurs when pressure build up in the eye due to another cause, such as an infection or injury, that causes inflammation or blockage from scar tissue or ocular discharge, resulting in the build up of aqueous humor pressure in the eye.